terrence333/se-assignment-2-introduction-to-software-engineering-terrence333/README.md

 Define Software Engineering:

-Software engineering is a systematic and disciplined approach to developing, designing, and maintaining software systems.
+Software engineering is a systematic and disciplined approach to developing, designing, and maintaining software systems (Sommerville, 2016).

 What is software engineering, and how does it differ from traditional programming?